 - Make the maple whisky sauce: While the bread pudding is baking, in a medium saucepan melt the butter over medium-high heat.
 Add the brown sugar and maple syrup and stir until smooth.

 - Bring to a boil and cook for 5 minutes.
-Stir in the whisky (the mixture will sizzle) and cook about 30 seconds, then stir in the warmed cream and salt.
+Stir in the whisky (if using, the mixture will sizzle) and cook about 30 seconds, then stir in the warmed cream and salt.
 Bring back to a boil and cook for 1 minute more, stirring, then remove the sauce from the heat and let it cool.

-- To serve, reheat bread pudding at 325 °F until warm (if needed).
-Drizzle the warmed sauce on, then plate and serve with additional sauce on the side.
+- To serve, drizzle the warmed sauce onto the warm bread pudding, then plate and serve with additional sauce on the side.
 Enjoy!

-- Storage instructions: Chocolate bread pudding can be frozen after baking (make sure the baking dish is freezer safe).
-Cool the dish completely, then wrap it well with a double layer of plastic wrap and a double layer of foil before freezing.
-Defrost the dish in the refrigerator overnight.
-Frozen bread pudding will keep 2 to 3 months.
+- Storage instructions: Baked and cooled bread pudding can be stored in the refrigerator, wrapped tightly with plastic wrap, for up to 5 days.
+Reheat at 325 °F until warm.For longer storage, it can be frozen after baking (make sure the baking dish is freezer safe).
+Cool the dish completely, then wrap it well with a double layer of plastic wrap and a double layer of foil before freezing for up to 3 months.
+Defrost the dish in the refrigerator overnight, and reheat before serving.

 Ella says